 When the movie was shown in the Philippines, some cinemas had to hire Catholic priests to bless the viewers before showing it.
-This is due to some viewers having reported a "Negative Presence" after watching the film.
+This was due to some viewers having reported a "Negative Presence" after watching the film.
 The priests also provided spiritual and psychological help to the viewers.

 The film was given an R rating by the MPAA.
-The filmmakers had thought the final cut had a chance of getting the more-box office friendly PG-13 rating and asked the ratings board for clarification.
-The MPAA said simply that the film was so scary that there were no cuts or edits possible that would make it a viable PG-13 film; the filmmakers did not want to alter the film's tone and accepted the R-rating without any appeals.
+The filmmakers had thought the final cut had a chance of getting the more-box office friendly PG-13 rating, and asked the ratings board for clarification.
+The MPAA said simply that the film was so scary that there were no cuts or edits possible that would make it a viable PG-13 film; the filmmakers did not want to alter the film's tone and accepted the R rating without any appeals.

 The state of Rhode Island does not require home sellers to disclose documented histories of a location's criminal activity (let alone alleged paranormal and supernatural hauntings) to potential buyers.
 This is why the Perrons were unaware of all previous events.

 The film contains no sex or nudity, little profanity, tame and mostly bloodless violence, and brief depictions of alcohol and no smoking, yet it received an R rating.
 This was solely for its scare factor alone.

 The real Annabelle doll was actually a used Raggedy Ann doll that was bought by Donna's mother at a hobby shop and was known for not only leaving notes on parchment when there was no parchment around but also attacked a friend named Lou by mysteriously leaving claw marks on his chest.
 The makers of the movie decided to make a more sinister-looking doll of porcelain for the movie.